yasslab/weekend_fabrication/README.md

 # What's Weekend Fabrication course? (en)

-Weekend Fabrication is a lean-startup-based course that teaches students in Okinawa about how to make web/mobile applications and English, where students need to
+Weekend Fabrication is a lean-startup-based course that teaches students in Okinawa, Japan, about how to make web/mobile applications and English, where students need to
 1) implement something he/she wants, 2) show it to others, and 3) decide what to create/update/delete in the next week.